GoncharukOrg/react-input/packages/number-format/README.md

 If you are using [Material UI](https://mui.com/), you need to create a component that returns a `InputNumberFormat` and pass it as a value to the `inputComponent` property of the Material UI component.

-In this case, the Material UI component will pass an additional `inputRef` property to your component, which you will need to pass as the value for the `ref` property of the element of the `InputNumberFormat` component.
+In this case, the Material UI component expects your component to be wrapped in a `forwardRef`, where you will need to pass the reference directly to the `ref` property of the `InputNumberFormat` component.

 Here's how to do it using the `InputNumberFormat` component: